miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_1_QualityTrimming.md

 you will need to change `PE` accordingly (as well as some major changes to the script which I will not cover here).

 -   `-threads` indicates, as it suggests, the number of threads used.
-1 suffices here.
+    Note again that this matches the `--cpus-per-task` flag in your `SBATCH` parameters.
 -   `-phred33` comes from the Illumina sequencer data quality.
 You can leave this as `33`.
 -   The following six lines, with all your variables, are telling